maherzizou/maherzizou/README.md

 - 👋 Hi, I’m @maherzizou
 - 👀 I’m interested in IT and data science
-- 🌱 I’m currently learning various languages as Python, PHP, SQL...
+- 🌱 I’m currently learning various languages as Python, C#, PHP, ReactJS, NextJS, Java, SQL...
 - 📫 How to reach me ?
 Email: zizounimaher@gmail.com,    linkedIn: Maher zizouni
 <!---
 maherzizou/maherzizou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.